 Green beans are one of those quintessential Southern foods.
 Like okra or grits, most around here grew up eating them and love them.
 With the recent overindulgent, food fantasia, eat-fest that is Thanksgiving, the serving of the classic green bean casserole prompted my sister-in-law to apologize twice for making me have to be in the same room with the thing.
 She knows I hate green beans.
 Everyone I know knows that about me, because I make a point of making a scene anytime they are served to me so that no one ever forgets how I feel about them!
 All in good fun of course, but in using that tact, I’ve been quite successful in training everyone to never place that item on the menu where I’ll be served.

-I recently came across this story that I wrote several years ago about my aversion to green beans.
+I recently came across this story written several years ago about my aversion to that green legume.
 I told someone I’d post it, so here it is:

 The Green Bean Debacle, by Terri Burney-Bisett